wikimatze/wikimatze.de/_posts/2014-06-05-respimgpagecache-not-found-in-cache-dot-inc-file-for-drupal.md

 ---
 title: RespImgPageCache not found in cache.inc file for Drupal
-categories: ['php', 'drupal']
+categories: php drupal
 ---

-I'm working with Drupal and [installing a new module](https://drupal.org/documentation/install/modules-themes/modules-7) is probaly no problem.
+I'm working with Drupal and [installing a new module](https://drupal.org/documentation/install/modules-themes/modules-7) is probably no problem.
 After installing the [webform module](https://drupal.org/project/webform) I got the following error on the QA system:

 ```bash